 • Daily dental care: brush or toss a vet-approved chew

 Pro tip: a quick spritz of water plus a microfiber towel keeps that snow coat bright between baths.
+Choosing the best brush for German Shepherds can make managing the shedding much easier.

 Large-breed formulas rich in animal protein keep joints, muscles, and that plush coat in shape.
 Adult calories hover between 1,200 and 2,000 depending on activity.